 In the photo, Senator Hawkins stands next to the president as Mrs. Mennello looks on.

 A later and much smaller pachyderm is Elephant ‘Willoughby’ who is 5.25” tall and about 5” long.
+He was designed by Susan Eaton.
 Although he was placed into Cybis’ circus category there is nothing in particular in his decoration to indicate that he is a circus elephant.
 He was introduced in 1985 which was the same timeframe as the two other white bisque young African animals shown below.
 His issue price was $195 and he was $250 in 1993.

 The very first Cybis elephant, however, was the Woodlands Elephant Scene from the 1950s.
 No photo is available but it was probably in color and glazed, much like the Woodlands Bear Scene shown in Bulls and Bears.